jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 repo per application, different folders for microservices and deployable components.

 Use bootstrap folder to load the application components into the cluster: this will be an ArdoCD app.

-Namespaces should be created in environment or cluster folders.

 Use Overlay for the different app configuration depending of the target environment.